mhar-vell/mhar-vell/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on fault prognosis.
+- 🔭 I’m currently working on project management.
 - 🌱 I’m currently learning Julia.
 - 👯 I’m looking to collaborate on R projects.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/marco-reis-061618/">LinkedIn</a> or <a href="https://mhar-vell.github.io/portfolio/">My Portfolio</a>.